 Adhering To The Highest Journalistic Standards

-Merle Gene Fact Sheet by Chairman of the British Chihuahua Club on merle color which divides the U.K. and AKC's Steve Gladstone, among the hottest international dog breed ethics issues.
+Merle Color Gene Fact Sheet by Graham Foote, Chairman of the British Chihuahua Club, divides the U.K. and AKC's Steve Gladstone over dog breeding ethics.

 ü Australia has banned the registration of merle Chihuahuas.

 ü Canada Disqualifies merle Chihuahuas from the show ring effective Jan 1st, 2008.

 ü England has banned the registration of merle Chihuahuas.

 ü Germany has banned merle Chihuahuas from breeding and the show ring.